robinjovarghese/SonicSense/README.md

 #### language classification:

+For the language classification we trained a LSTM model containing 2 hidden layers of 512 units each, and set a dropout of 60% respectively 40% to avoid model overfitting.
+The output layer consists of 3 units, one for each language to be identified, and uses softmax for its activation.

 The model is trained for 20 epochs using the _categorical crossentropy_ function as the loss function and the _ADAM_ optimizer for weight learning.